Shree K. Nayar

 Shree K. Nayar is an Indian American engineer and computer scientist known for his contributions to the fields of computer vision, computational imaging, and computer graphics.
 He is the T. C. Chang Professor of Computer Science in the School of Engineering at Columbia University.
-Nayar co-directs the Columbia Vision and Graphics Center and is the head of the Computer Vision Laboratory (CAVE), which develops advanced imaging and computer vision systems.
+Nayar co-directs the Columbia Vision and Graphics Center and is the head of the Columbia Imaging and Vision Laboratory (CAVE), which develops advanced imaging and computer vision systems.
 Nayar also served as a director of research at Snap Inc. He was elected member of the US National Academy of Engineering in 2008 and the American Academy of Arts and Sciences in 2011 for his pioneering work on computational cameras and physics based computer vision.

 Early life

 Shree K. Nayar was born to Malayali Nair parents from Travancore.
-He is the grandson of former Chief Minister of Kerala, Pattom A. Thanu Pillai.
+He is the grandson of former Chief Minister of Kerala Pattom A. Thanu Pillai.

 Education and career

 Nayar received a B.E. in electrical engineering from Birla Institute of Technology in Mesra, in 1984, and an M.S. in electrical and computer engineering from North Carolina State University in Raleigh in 1986.
 He received a Ph.D. in electrical and computer engineering from The Robotics Institute at Carnegie Mellon University in Pittsburgh in 1991.